Open cluster: Studying stellar evolution

 When a Hertzsprung–Russell diagram is plotted for an open cluster, most stars lie on the main sequence.
 The most massive stars have begun to evolve away from the main sequence and are becoming red giants; the position of the turn-off from the main sequence can be used to estimate the age of the cluster.

 Because the stars in an open cluster are all at roughly the same distance from Earth, and were born at roughly the same time from the same raw material, the differences in apparent brightness among cluster members are due only to their mass.
-This makes open clusters very useful in the study of stellar evolution, because when comparing one star to another, many of the variable parameters are fixed.
+This makes open clusters very useful in the study of stellar evolution, because when comparing one star with another, many of the variable parameters are fixed.

-The study of the abundances of lithium and beryllium in open cluster stars can give important clues about the evolution of stars and their interior structures.
+The study of the abundances of lithium and beryllium in open-cluster stars can give important clues about the evolution of stars and their interior structures.
 While hydrogen nuclei cannot fuse to form helium until the temperature reaches about 10 million K, lithium and beryllium are destroyed at temperatures of 2.5 million K and 3.5 million K respectively.
 This means that their abundances depend strongly on how much mixing occurs in stellar interiors.
-By studying their abundances in open cluster stars, variables such as age and chemical composition are fixed.
+Through study of their abundances in open-cluster stars, variables such as age and chemical composition can be fixed.

 Studies have shown that the abundances of these light elements are much lower than models of stellar evolution predict.
 While the reason for this underabundance is not yet fully understood, one possibility is that convection in stellar interiors can 'overshoot' into regions where radiation is normally the dominant mode of energy transport.